Honouring Asian Heritage Month

 Cover image of Field Notes

-Check out the newest resource from the ORI team.
-Field Notes offers a collection of resources that the team has personally engaged with, reflected on and found meaningful in their own learning.
-This edition is specific to Asian Heritage Month, and offers resources to deepen awareness and support inclusive practice.
+Field Notes offers a collection of resources that the R&I team has personally engaged with, reflected on and found meaningful in their own learning.
+This edition is specific to Asian Heritage Month, and aims to deepen awareness and support inclusive practice.

 Explore the achievements, contributions, and experiences of Asian in Canada with this curated selection of ebooks, streaming videos, journal articles and websites from Seneca Libraries.
 These resources provide insights into their rich histories, highlighting their impact on society both past and present.